A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Experiments

 \textit{DeepResearchGym}~\citep{coelho2025deepresearchgym} is employed to evaluate system performance on realistic and complex information-seeking tasks.
 It includes 100 queries sampled from the Researchy Questions dataset~\citep{rosset2024researchy}, which comprises approximately 96,000 real-world research questions collected from diverse sources.

 \paragraph{Metrics.} For each benchmark, we follow the official evaluation protocols and employ the recommended LLMs as judges~\citep{liu2024calibrating} to evaluate system performance.
+A human evaluation study validating the reliability of LLM-as-a-Judge is provided in Appendix~\ref{sec:human_eval}.

 \textit{DeepResearch Bench.} This benchmark evaluates system outputs using two complementary metric groups that target different dimensions of research quality: (1) \textit{RACE (Report Quality)} measures the overall quality of the generated report by comparing it against a reference report along four aspects: comprehensiveness (Comp.), depth and insight (Insight), adherence to instructions (Inst.), and readability (Read.).
 The final RACE score is computed as a weighted aggregation of these components.
 (2) \textit{FACT (Web Retrieval)} focuses on the effectiveness and reliability of the information retrieval process, including citation accuracy (C.acc.) and the average number of effective citations per task (Eff.c.).
-Following the benchmark guidelines, we adopt \texttt{gpt-4.1-20250414} as the judging model.